 - (1) Effective November 1, 2000, the Board of Trustees adopted the Deferred Fee Plan for its Executive Officers and its Trustees.
 The Deferred Fee Plan was amended and restated on December 30, 2008, effective as of December 31, 2008, and further amended and restated on September 4, 2014, effective beginning November 1, 2014.
 Prior to the amendments that went into effect beginning November 1, 2014, the Deferred Fee Plan permitted any Executive Officer or Trustee to elect to defer receipt of any executive officer, Trustee retainer, meeting attendance, or property site inspection fee.
 As a result of the amendments to the Deferred Fee Plan that went into effect on November 1, 2014, participants in the Deferred Fee Plan who are also Executive Officers of the Trust are only permitted to defer amounts paid to them in their capacities as Trustees, and are not permitted to defer amounts paid to them in their capacities as Executive Officers.
-Please see the full discussion of the Deferred Fee Plan under "Amended and Restated Deferred Fee Plan" above. - (2) All amounts reported in columns (a) and (b) are reported as compensation to the named executive officers in their capacities as members of the Board of Trustees in the fiscal year ended October 31, 2015 in the Summary Compensation Table above.
-All amounts reported in column (e) have been previously reported as compensation to the named executive officer in the Summary Compensation Table for previous years.
+Please see the full discussion of the Deferred Fee Plan under "Amended and Restated Deferred Fee Plan" above. - (2) All amounts reported in columns (a) and (b) are reported as compensation to the named executive officers in their capacities as members of the Board of Trustees in the fiscal year ended October 31, 2017 in the Summary Compensation Table above.

-The following table sets forth information concerning the conversion into Share Units of deferred fees, accrued deferred interest and dividends payable with respect to credited Share Units under the Deferred Fee Plan during fiscal 2015 for each of Robert S. Hekemian and Donald W. Barney individually.
+The following table sets forth information concerning the conversion into Share Units of deferred fees, accrued deferred interest and dividends payable with respect to credited Share Units under the Deferred Fee Plan during fiscal 2017, and the aggregate number of credited Share Units, for each Executive Officer individually.

-Participant Aggregate Deferred Fees Accrued Deferred Interest Dividends Payable on Credited Share Units Share Units Credited Robert S. Hekemian \$58,600 \$170,970 \$8,822 12,007 Donald W. Barney \$56,800 \$56,309 \$4,384 5,919
+Participant Aggregate Deferred Fees for FY 2017 Accrued Deferred Interest for FY 2017 Dividends Payable on Credited Share Units for FY 2017 Share Units Credited for FY 2017 Aggregate Share Units Credited Robert S. Hekemian \$55,800 \$177,958 \$3,987 12,917 36,669 Donald W. Barney \$54,000 \$58,440 \$1,938 6,234 17,820 John A. Aiello, Esq. \$ \$ \$

-See "Amended and Restated Deferred Fee Plan" above for more information concerning the terms and provisions of the Deferred Fee Plan and the information set forth in this table.
+See "Amended and Restated Deferred Fee Plan" above for more information concerning the terms and provisions of the Deferred Fee Plan and the information set forth in these tables.